It's Rush Limbaugh and the Excellence in Broadcasting Network, the Limbaugh Institute for Advanced Conservative Studies.

 Right.

-Get rid of it, and all it goes away.
+Get rid of it and all it goes away.

-There's the Democrats taking care of us, good old elderly folks.
+Number one, in there, there's the Democrats taking care of us, good old elderly folks.

 Basically what that means, those have already started.

-And uh there's huge increases in spending, way beyond that half trillion for Medicaid coming, which is going to have a tremendous impact in New York.
+And there's huge increases in spending, way beyond that half trillion for Medicaid coming, which is going to have a tremendous impact in New York.

 And automatically, you don't need any increase in the debt ceiling if you cut that.